-Electricity Savings = $\sum$ Deemed Equipment Electricity Savings × Regional Network Factor
+Electricity Savings = $\sum$ Deemed Equipment Electricity Savings

-$$Gas\ Savings = \sum Deemed\ Equipment\ Gas\ Savings$$
+Gas Savings = $\sum$ Deemed Equipment Gas Savings

-- the summation is over all items of End-User Equipment that have been installed as part of the Implementation; and - Deemed Equipment Electricity Savings, in MWh, for each item of End-User Equipment are calculated according to the relevant Activity Definition in Schedule F. - Regional Network Factor is the value from Table A24 of Schedule A corresponding to the postcode of the Address of the Site or Sites where the Implementation(s) took place. - Deemed Equipment Gas Savings, in MWh, for each item of End-User Equipment are calculated according to the relevant Activity Definition in Schedule F.
+- the summation is over all items of End-User Equipment that have been installed as part of the Implementation; and - Deemed Equipment Electricity Savings, in MWh, for each item of End-User Equipment are calculated according to the relevant Activity Definition in Schedule F. - Deemed Equipment Gas Savings, in MWh, for each item of End-User Equipment are calculated according to the relevant Activity Definition in Schedule F.